Placi-Paul/UiPathMigrationHelper-Console/README.md

 ```

 > [!WARNING]
-> The command requires to provide the fully qualified name of the package when searching a specific version.
+> The command requires to provide the fully qualified name of the package when searching for specific version.

 -n "uipath.system" -> partial package name